Joe7M/SmallBasicPIGPIO/docs/setup.md

 ## Setup the Raspberry Pi

 1. Install the newest Raspberry Pi OS on a SD card.
-You can find a guide at [www.raspberrypi.com](https://www.raspberrypi.com/software/).
-1. Insert the SD card and boot your Raspberry Pi.
+2. Insert the SD card and boot your Raspberry Pi.
 Setup the desktop, login to wifi and install your favorite software.
+3. You can find a beginners guide here: [www.raspberrypi.org](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).

 ## Install SmallBASIC